 For quizzes and exams, I use Respondus Lockdown Monitor to record the students (video and audio) and Gradescope to allow submission for partial credits.
 Since I had already used both tools before, they were easy to adopt.
 Aside from the usual technical hiccups early in the course, the students seem to have figured out ways of using both the tools.

 As described in my previous post, I experimented with a series of mini-projects this year.
 These projects focused on targeting end-user jobs and designing solutions to their problems instead of simply on the technical concepts in the course.
 The final deliverable was a 3-minute video where students presented what they learned and how they could solve the problem using spectroscopic methods.
-Some of the students did an excellent job being creative and engaged (as seen by an example here).
+Some of the students did an excellent job being creative and engaged (as seen by an example here and the video below).